 You can say we grew up together as I was just 22 years old when he was diagnosed at 18 months of age.
 Although I was a single mom who worked full time and attended college at night, my quest to fill every free hour with giving John a purpose filled life was a priority.
-When he was diagnosed, I went through a roller coaster ride of emotions.
-However, I didn't sit there long.
+When he was diagnosed, I went through a roller coaster ride of emotions; however, I didn't sit there long.
 I got up and became pro-active in making sure he experienced everything life had to offer.
 I joined a parent support group where I met a therapist who told me the best thing I could do for him was to immerse him in the world; to give him every life experience possible to help him navigate through the world of autism.
-I took that information to heart and over the next 22 years we would become explorers.
+I took that information to heart and over the next two decades we would become explorers.

 We found his gift of running in 2014 when we were out for a walk and stumbled upon a high school track.
 John experienced the normal pains of puberty and our evening strolls gave him a sense of calm.
 However, this time he was different.
 After running around that track several times, his anxiety lessened and instead of getting up throughout the night, he slept a full 8 hours uninterrupted.